 Getting a good night’s sleep allows your body and mind to rest, repair and re-energise.
 Not sleeping well can cause a range of problems, including:

 - Low mood

 In the longer term, trouble sleeping can lead to mental health problems such as anxiety, stress and depression.
 Sleep patterns can change with age and may be influenced by:

 - The need to go to the toilet

-Good sleep doesn’t just mean lots of sleep, as each person needs different amounts of sleep.
-The Mental Health Foundation’s booklet ‘How to sleep better’ suggests ways that you can improve your sleep.
+Good sleep doesn’t just mean lots of sleep, as the amount of sleep that each person needs is different.
+Our publication ‘How to sleep better’ suggests ways that you can improve your sleep.
 You can also talk to your GP about sleep problems, as they may be able to change your medication or suggest solutions to other health issues that may be keeping you awake.